 - 1 tablespoon Paul Prudhomme Blackened Redfish Magic

-- 6 slices bacon -- cut across the slices into ¼" pieces
+- 6 slices bacon -- cut across the slices into ¼" strips

 - 2 cups whole milk

-- Stir in stock (more can be added to be sure vegetables are completely covered in stock) and bring to a boil.
+- Stir-in stock (more can be added so the vegetables are covered in stock) and salt; bring to a boil.
 Reduce heat and simmer, covered, until potatoes are almost tender, about 10 minutes.
-Add milk, bring the soup back to a simmer and cook, uncovered, until potatoes are tender, 4-5 minutes.
+Add milk, bring the soup back to a simmer, cover and cook until potatoes are tender, about 8 minutes.

-- Break up salmon into 1" bite size pieces and discard skin.
-Stir-in with any accumulated juices from the plate.
-Add the dill, salt, pepper, and butter and simmer gently 3-4 minutes to meld flavors.
+- Break up salmon into bite-size pieces and add to the soup with any accumulated juices from the plate.
+Add half the bacon, dill, pepper, remaining melted butter, and simmer gently 3-4 minutes to meld flavors.
 Adjust dill, salt, and pepper, to taste.

 Shared on the following Blog Hops: